 8. Amy Winehouse sang with Mick Jagger as Rollin Stones announced Amy inspired them as a classis soul singer.
 Unfortunately Amy couldn’t make it to touring with the band.

-9. She is the first British artist to win five Grammy Awards, including three of the”Big Four”: Best New Artist, Record of the Year and Song of the Year.
+9. She was the first British artist to win five Grammy Awards, including three of the”Big Four”: Best New Artist, Record of the Year and Song of the Year.

 i know why didn’t u post a single photo of hers here, cause there’s none!